 Shannon McGinley is a founding board member of Cornerstone Action, the public advocacy arm of Cornerstone Policy Research.
 Having worked both behind the scenes and as a leader when called, she currently serves as Executive Director for both organizations, responsible for our overall vision as well as staffing and day-to-day operations.

 Shannon is no stranger to advocacy, drawn to the pro-life/pro-family movement as a young woman.
 When she moved with her family to NH over twenty years ago, she saw a clear need for a voice who would speak on behalf of marriage and family in the state.
 It wasn’t just about the right to life, but all the issues impacting NH citizens and families.
 Since that time, Shannon has continued to build and strengthen the Cornerstone team as uncompromising proponents for the people of New Hampshire and quality of life in our beautiful state.
 As the face of Cornerstone, you might see Shannon testifying in Concord on key legislation or weighing in on the op-ed pages of various New Hampshire local newspapers and websites.

-Shannon and her husband Doug have five sons ranging in age from 4 to 24 and make their home in Bedford, NH.
-She invites you to connect by emailing her.
+Shannon and her husband Doug have five sons ranging in age from 5 to 25 and make their home in Bedford, NH.